 -

 Structural Components: Chain-growth polymers are used to manufacture lightweight and strong structural components of spacecraft and satellites.
-These materials help reduce the overall weight while maintaining the structural integrity required to withstand the stresses of launch and operation in space.
+These materials help reduce the overall Weight while maintaining the structural integrity required to withstand the stresses of Launch and Operation in space.

 -

 Thermal Protection: Polymers created through chain-growth processes are often used in thermal protection systems.
-They provide insulation and protect spacecraft from extreme temperatures experienced during re-entry or exposure to the sun.
+They provide insulation and protect spacecraft from extreme temperatures experienced during re-entry or Exposure to the sun.

 -